andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ## Reading Markdown files from fs

-A custom setup that separates data and display allows for more flexibility.
+A custom setup that separates data and display allows for more flexibility than MDX route modules.
 We can read our Markdown content from the filesystem, parse the frontmatter, and then render the Markdown content inside our application.

 **Note:** Most serverless environments, such as Vercel or Netlify, don't have access to the filesystem.
 This means that you can't use this setup in those environments.